Charley Wilkison, Executive Director

 Cindy Stormer has been a prosecutor with Dallas (Super Chief), Cooke (elected District Attorney), and Tarrant Counties.
 She was formerly the Chief over Police Liaison in Dallas (Assistant City Attorney and Executive Officer in the Dallas Police Department).
 She is the author of two law related books: Texas Small Firm Practice Tools, by James Publishing (a law book covering 16 different practice areas) and BrainStormer, (Dealing logically, ethically, and efficiently with the mentally vulnerable and those with addictive tendencies).
 She is licensed in the United States Supreme Court and federal courts, authoring over three hundred appellate briefs and/or writs.
 She has been a college instructor (legal assisting, government and criminal justice) and was a Police Officer and in police work for ten years (holding an advanced certificate).

 Paul Barnes, Staff Attorney

-While earning my bachelor’s degree from the University of St. Thomas, I volunteered my time to student-run nonprofit organizations.
-This drive to do work that helps others led me to South Texas of College of Law, Houston.
-After getting my J.D. in May of 2015, I passed the Texas bar and earned my law license in November of 2015.
-Before joining the CLEAT legal team in January of 2017, I spent my first year as an attorney getting a wide range of legal experience and trying to build my own practice.
+Paul earned a bachelor’s degree from the University of St. Thomas in Houston, Texas.
+While in shcool, Paul volunteered at student-run nonprofit organizations such as .
+His drive to help others led him to South Texas College of Law in Houston.
+After receiving his Juris Doctorate in May of 2015, he passed the Texas State Bar and earned his law license in November of 2015.
+Before joining the CLEAT legal team in January of 2017, he spent his irst year as an attorney getting a wide range of legal experience while trying to build his own practice.
 Paul was born and raised in Houston, Texas.